cara380nm/lomos_public/Readme.markdown

 ##### Lastport

-A large city which handles almost all goods coming to west Arzitia and Freecrags.
+A large town city which handles almost all goods coming to west Arzitia and Freecrags.
 It is a small duchy incororating the lands north to the mountains, and westwards to Mavi.
 Nominally it is a protectorate of Arzitia, but in practice it is independent.
 Mostly human, though with a large contingent of other races.

 ##### Mavi